MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

-When Julia values and functions are lifted, the type signature is inspected to discover how it should interact with query flow.
+When Julia values and functions are lifted, the type signature is inspected to discover how it should interact with query's flow.
 A flow is *singular* if it could have at most one element; else, it is *plural*.
 Furthermore, if a flow must have at least one element then it is *mandatory*; else, it is *optional*.